The Greenbrier Companies, Inc. (GBX) CEO Bill Furman on Q2 2020 Results - Earnings Call Transcript

 Bill Furman

 We would call it optimized.
 Yes, we're optimizing our total footprint for the expected market, longer term.
 We have a great franchise.
-We have great markets, we simply need to prune the tree in that and we need to look very, very hard in the strategic bucket that Lorie is talking about, about noncore, non-essential businesses to Greenbrier.
+We have great markets, we simply need to prune the tree a bit and we need to look very, very hard in the strategic bucket that Lorie is talking about, about noncore, non-essential businesses to Greenbrier.
 Not non-essential in the nature of the business but those businesses that are central to our new footprint.
 It's just time to prune the tree, create cash, run the Company for cash, improve shareholder value over the immediate future.
 I might remind you that after the great depression, or the last pandemic of this scale after World War I, the Great War, everybody came back.
 They had great casualty rate from that.
 And then, came The Roaring Twenties.
-So, when people housebound and unable to buy once they get out, they're going to be shopping I think, at some of them will, many of them but I know will.
+So, when people housebound and unable to buy once they get out, they're going to be shopping I think, at least some of them will, many of them but I know will.

 Matt Elkott